 Postal retirees earned their health benefits throughout long careers of service.
 They should not be required to pay for additional health insurance coverage as a condition of continuing to receive those benefits.
+NARFE has no objection to this requirement for current employees (future retirees).

-Recognizing that the mandatory Medicare enrollment represents a significant cost savings for USPS, it is the position of NARFE that the bill could be amended to allow postal retirees to retain Medicare coverage as an option, while still reducing USPS health care liabilities substantially in the future.
-Simply, the bill could require automatic enrollment in Medicare for Medicare-eligible retirees and family members currently covered by the FEHBP (and waive any late enrollment penalties), but allow them to opt out of this additional coverage.
-The notification of enrollment in
+Recognizing that the mandatory Medicare enrollment provision represents a significant cost savings for the USPS, it is the position of NARFE that the bill could be amended to allow current postal retirees to obtain Medicare coverage as an option, while still reducing USPS health care liabilities substantially in the future.
+First, some background.